Denver Pedestrian Accident Attorneys

 - Malfunctioning traffic control signals

-Third-party claims are challenging, so you must contact our Denver pedestrian accident lawyer to review your options.
-Varner Faddis Elite Legal, LLC will conduct a thorough investigation to determine the actual cause of your accident and name all negligent parties in your claim.
+An injured pedestrian has the right to pursue compensation from all liable parties.
+However, third-party claims are challenging.
+If you’ve been injured, it’s imperative that you review your options with a skilled attorney.
+The Denver pedestrian accident lawyers at Varner Faddis Elite Legal, LLC will conduct a thorough investigation to determine the cause of your accident and name all negligent parties in your claim.

 Injuries in a pedestrian accident

 The car is the victor when a motor vehicle collides with a pedestrian.
 The pedestrian does not have enough protection against a motor vehicle.
-The vehicle driver will not sustain a severe injury, but a pedestrian will.
+Unlike in other types of traffic accidents, the driver does not sustain serious injuries, but a pedestrian will.

 - Lower extremity injuries